The makings of Swedish freedom of the press

 Instructions and manuals

 By accounting for both setbacks and good examples in the history of Swedish freedom of the press this toolkit exhibition piece is equally suitable as a backdrop illustration for programmes and activities concerning freedom of the press issues as for long-term display.
-The toolkit consists of 12 posters that can be mounted on table tops or printed as roller banners.
+The toolkit consists of 12 posters that can be mounted on table tops, the exhibition module or printed as roller banners.
 For best result, please print all posters on matt, non-transparent fabric or similar.

 Roller banner version